 A soloist and chamber musician, Zhu has appeared in Alice Tully Hall and Steinway Hall in New York; Sydney Opera House in Australia; Beijing Concert Hall in China; Palais du Congress in Montreal, Canada; Heinz Hall and the David Lawrence Convention Center in Pittsburgh; Lincoln Hall in Foxburg, Pennsylvania; Lincoln Park's Performance Art Center in Midland, Pennsylvania; Paul Recital Hall and Morse Recital Hall in the Juilliard School in New York; Fletcher Hall and the Amphitheater in Chautauqua, New York; Sprague Hall in Yale University; and Joan and Irving Harris Hall in Aspen, Colorado.

-In addition to a concert career, Zhu has won top prizes in many national competitions throughout the United States.
+In addition to his concert career, Zhu has won top prizes in many national competitions throughout the United States.
 In 2009, he was the first American pianist to be inducted into the “Young Steinway Artists” roster and has the honor of representing Steinway at each of his performance venues.

 ALVIN ZHU （ 朱傲文 ）是被国际施坦威钢琴公司命名为第一位出生在美国的青年艺术家。做为年轻的施坦威艺术家，享誉国际的Alvin被誉为“演奏极富深度，闪耀着辉煌表现力”的钢琴家，演出足迹遍布世界各地包括美国纽约林肯中心，纽约施坦威音乐厅，意大利罗马奥林匹克中心，加拿大蒙特利尔国会大厦，澳大利亚悉尼国家歌剧院，中国北京音乐厅等。朱傲文曾与多个美国交响乐团和北京EOS交响乐团及内蒙古交响乐团进行过成功的合作演出。2009年 他曾经为欢迎前来美国匹兹堡参加国际G-20会议的各国领导人及与会记者所举办的文艺晚会上表演并曾二次应邀为世界妇女论坛的开幕式演出。